 How We Can Help

-While it may seem impossible to face Goliath, putting Crumley Roberts on your side can give you a great chance of securing the financial compensation and justice you deserve.
+While it may seem impossible to face Goliath, having Crumley Roberts on your side can give you a great chance to secure the financial compensation and justice you deserve.
 You don’t have to go it alone.
-Put a seasoned truck accident lawyer in your corner.
+With us, you'll have a seasoned truck accident lawyer in your corner.

 Listed below are just some of the ways we can help victims of trucking accidents.

-- Determining the full, fair value of your truck accident claim.
-It is important to determine exactly what your claim is worth, carefully considering current and future financial losses.
-This may include medical care, property damage, lost earnings, and emotional trauma.
-We will consider every possibility so we can properly value your claim.
+- Determining the full, fair value of your truck accident claim: It is important to determine exactly what your claim is worth, by taking into consideration your current and future financial losses.
+These may include medical care, property damage, lost earnings, and emotional trauma.
+We will consider every possibility so that we can properly value your claim.

 - Investigating the cause of your accident to assign liability: Accident reconstruction and a thorough investigation by our in-house private investigators will allow us to determine what caused your truck accident and therefore who should be held legally responsible.

-- Filing your insurance claim.
-We will send the insurance company a demand letter, requesting the amount of financial compensation we believe your case is worth.
-We will work closely with you to make sure you agree with this amount and it is in your best interests.
+- Filing your insurance claim: We will send the insurance company a demand letter, requesting the amount of financial compensation we believe your case is worth.
+We will work closely with you to make sure you agree with the amount and that it is in your best interests.

-- Negotiating with the insurance provider to seek a fair settlement.
-If the trucking company’s insurance provider sends a counteroffer, we will review this to see if it is fair.
+- Negotiating with the insurance provider to seek a fair settlement: If the trucking company’s insurance provider sends a counteroffer, we will review it to see if it is fair.
 If the counteroffer in not considered fair, we will negotiate as necessary to seek the best possible settlement on your behalf.

 When faced with the medical bills, physical trauma, and emotional damages associated with a truck accident, you may feel frustrated or helpless.
 Let Crumley Roberts take away the worry.
 We care about your every need and will be here for you every step of the way in the pursuit of justice.